vwieczorek/civicforge/readme.md

 Imagine your neighborhood association, environmental group, or local business district having a dedicated digital space that's completely customized to your needs and values.
 This isn't a generic social media group—it's a purpose-built action center.

 **Key Features:**
-- **Quest Lifecycle Management**: Ideas become action through a structured process
+- **Task Lifecycle Management**: Ideas become action through a structured process
 - **Customizable Identity**: Each Board reflects its community's unique character and priorities
 - **Local Governance**: Communities set their own rules within ethical guardrails

 **Example in Action:**
 *The Riverside Neighborhood Board identifies that their community garden needs regular maintenance.
-Sarah creates a "Quest" detailing what needs to be done.
+Sarah creates a task detailing what needs to be done.
 Mike claims it and completes the weeding.
 Before it's marked complete, both Sarah and the garden coordinator verify the work was done well.
 Mike earns Experience points, the garden stays healthy, and the community has a public record of positive action.*

 ### Layer 2: The Forge - Connecting Communities at Scale